 HEALTH bosses in South Derbyshire have urged friends and family of older people to look out for the early symptoms of dementia.

-The plea was made by NHS Southern Derbyshire Clinical Commissioning Group (CCG) to mark World Alzheimer’s Day, which takes place tomorrow.
+The plea was made by NHS Southern Derbyshire Clinical Commissioning Group (CCG).

 Sheila Newport, chairman of NHS Southern Derbyshire CCG, said: “Many people see dementia as a normal consequence of ageing and don’t come forward for the help and support that’s available.